williamgrosset/fokus/README.md

 I also really wanted to learn [React](https://facebook.github.io/react/).

 ### "Domain blocking has already been solved."
-Not exactly.
-Most extensions are a bit overkill with their design and functionality.
-I want to build something that I can easily use everyday and be able to practice meditation when I need it the most.
+Not exactly - most extensions are a bit overkill with their design and functionality.
+I want to build something that I can easily use to increase my productivity and be able to practice meditation daily.

 ### Do you realize you spelt "focus" wrong?
 Yes.
 Fokus is swedish for focus (I know, it's pretty original). :godmode: